dantleech/blog/content/posts/2026/05-20-day-22/index.md

 with it I switched to the aggressive sounds of "Lamb of God" to help maintain my pace.
 I was growing increasingly confident that I'd make it, but it was still going to be within 30m.

+Ugly thoughts in my head: "oh wow look how far I'll ride today, aren't I good" - that perculiar satisfaction of making an larger than normal effort.

 ![Camera/IMG_20260520_185339_137.jpg](202605191841-approachgren.jpg)
 _Down down down_